 Even though Frankfurt is a business hub, the city lacks luxury hotels.
 There are plenty of decent mid-range properties, but that’s about it.
 Villa Kennedy was the exception, as it was truly such a charming, relaxing property, with great service.
 I loved how the hotel had a beautiful courtyard, which was a nice place to enjoy a drink outdoors in the summer.

 Frankfurt has a few other luxury properties, including the Sofitel and Steigenberger Frankfurter Hof, but they’re not on the same level, in my opinion.

 A few general thoughts on the Rocco Forte brand and the Frankfurt hotel market:

-- I doubt it’s happening since the property owners don’t seem to plan on keeping this a hotel, but can another luxury hotel brand please take over management of this property?
-I really think it could succeed more with access to a better distribution system, whether that comes in the form of a Park Hyatt, St. Regis, or Four Seasons
+- I really think this hotel could have succeeded if it belonged to a global hotel group with access to a better distribution system, whether that comes in the form of a Park Hyatt, St. Regis, or Four Seasons

 - I’ve long thought that the Rocco Forte brand is ripe for a takeover; the company has a small collection of excellent luxury properties, and the footprint complements some other luxury hotel brands quite nicely

 - Why does Frankfurt have so few luxury hotels, given what a financial hub it is?
 The best theory I can come up with is that it comes down to there not being huge elasticity when it comes to room rates for luxury properties in the city, along with a lack of premium leisure demand, but is there something else I’m missing?